Tradeshift/io/README.md

 const app = io();

 // Listen to incoming messages .................................................
-app.on((msg, resolve, reject) => {
+app.onspawn((msg, resolve, reject) => {
-  if (msg.topic === ts.io.TOPIC_SPAWN) {
   // Do stuff here to open the panel with some fancy animation
   // ...
   // Wait for user input
   // ...
+  // Close the panel with fancy animations here
+  //
   if (userInput.is('good')) {
     resolve(userInput); // Resolve the promise on the spawner side } else {
     reject(userInput); // Reject the promise on the spawner side }
-    // Either close the window automatically here
-    // or...
-  }

-  // Wait for this message to close the window ................................. if (msg.topic === ts.io.TOPIC_UNSPAWN) {
-    /**
-     * NOTE!
-     * This usage of the API is unclear,
-     * maybe we want to keep the window open
-     * in case the spawning app validates the message
-     * and tells the spawned app that it won't work?
-     *
-     * It could also be used to animate closing the app.
-     */
-  }
 });
 ```